 In reality physical damp-proof courses rarely breakdown and even if there has been some minor cracking of the damp proof course it will still be effective in preventing rising damp from the ground.
 Even if there is no damp-proof course present then ‘rising damp’ can be controlled by ensuring that the take up of moisture from the ground is less than the evaporation rate from walls by installing drainage channels etc to remove any moisture reservoir effect.

-There are many reasons why you may want to arrange a damp survey, which may include the following,
+There are many reasons why you may want to arrange a rising damp survey, which may include the following,

 A rising damp survey on a property for house purchase and homeowners who may have found a specific damp problem in a property and needs walls tested for rising damp & adjacent sub-floor inspected for wood rot, timber decay & woodworm infestation.